This is a fairly simple presence on the web. Been out and about here since the '90's.

 The only thing I can say is that I expect this to evolve further.
-I have about 15 TB of storage for my photography work, from NetApp Inc. I shoot in Raw mode, or scan to 16 bit TIFF files.
+I have about 21 TB of images from my photography work, and have moved from 10 11 year old NetApp Inc storage to a four way tiered mirror solution.
+I shoot in Raw mode, or scan to 16 bit TIFF files.

 Some of the work I have done is described in a series of articles on Alain Briot's site:

 In one of my recent images which I like a lot I captured a dialogue discussing the meaning of the image.